thatsOven/sorting-visualizer/README.md

 }
 ```
 ## Adding visual styles
-To add a visual style, a class needs to be created an inherit from the `Visual` class.
+To add a visual style, a class needs to be created and inherit from the `Visual` class.
 That way, visuals are automatically added.
 Said file needs to be added in the `visuals` folder.
 Example:
 ```
 new class MyVisual: Visual {
 	new method __init__() {